Cosmogenic Neutron Production in Water at SNO+: Event Reconstruction

 Figure~\ref{fig:muonFitter} shows the reconstruction performance for cosmogenic muons.
 This distribution was created using simulated muons, where the truth is taken as the simulation itself, and the reconstructed information comes from applying the muon reconstruction to the simulation.

 While the above describes the method for reconstructing muons, the reconstruction of the neutron capture signal follows a different method.
 The $2.2\,\textup{MeV}$ gamma ray from the neutron capture will Compton-scatter to produce secondary electrons, which produce Cherenkov radiation.
-The electrons are considered to be point-like events because of their relatively short track lengths, compared to the detector resolution.
-A likelihood approach is used to obtain the most probable position of the event, based on the PMT hit times, utilising the spherical geometry of the detector.
+These electrons have up to $1\,\textup{cm}$ track lengths in water, which is small compared to the $\sim20\,\textup{cm}$ position reconstruction resolution for low-energy events in the SNO+ water phase \cite{Anderson_2019}.
+The neutron capture signal is therefore treated as a point-like event.
+A likelihood approach is used to obtain the most probable event position, based on PMT hit times, utilising the spherical geometry of the detector.
+For an assumed event vertex, the distribution of PMT hit time residuals (the difference between the measured PMT hit times and the expected photon arrival times) is calculated.
+The likelihood is constructed by comparing the observed distribution of time residuals to the expected distribution, obtained from simulation, and is maximised with respect to the event position.